- The importance of finding breast cancer early

 Studies have also looked at vitamin levels, again with inconsistent results.
 Some studies actually found an increased risk of breast cancer in women with higher levels of certain nutrients.
 So far, no study has shown that taking vitamins reduces breast cancer risk.
 This is not to say that there is no point in eating a healthy diet.
 A diet low in fat, low in red meat and processed meat, and high in fruits and vegetables may have other health benefits.

 Most studies have found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
-But many studies of women in the United States have not linked breast cancer risk to dietary fat intake.
+But many studies of women in the United States have not linked breast cancer risk to fat in the diet.
 Researchers are still not sure how to explain this apparent disagreement.
 It may be at least partly due to the effect of diet on body weight (see below).
 Also, studies comparing diet and breast cancer risk in different countries are complicated by other differences (such as activity level, intake of other nutrients, and genetic factors) that might also alter breast cancer risk.

 More research is needed to better understand the effect of the types of fat eaten on breast cancer risk.
 But it is clear that calories do count, and fat is a major source of calories.
 High-fat diets can lead to being overweight or obese, which is a breast cancer risk factor.
 A diet high in fat has also been shown to influence the risk of developing several other types of cancer, and intake of certain types of fat is clearly related to heart disease risk.